ChrisPenner/old-forgotten-blog/content/posts/vim-vs-emacs.md

 need is exactly what you'd type inside the editor.
 This means that the more you learn in the main editor, the more customization options you unlock.

+Unfortunately if you'd like to write any plugins or more complex functions you'll need to learn some Vimscript, which honestly is simply an atrocious language (nearly everyone agrees).

-Where Vim currently has trouble is mostly related to concurrency.
+Another area Vim currently has trouble is mostly related to concurrency.
 Vim is primarily single-threaded and so can't do more than one thing at a time.
 This currently is being addressed in an offshoot called NeoVim, (see my post on that [here](http://www.chrispenner.ca/post/gem-neovim)), though it's got a bit of a